-An enticing new contest has just been announced: Capture the Colour, asking for photos that capture the colors yellow, green, blue, red and white.
+A new contest has just been announced: Capture the Colour, asking for photos capturing the colors yellow, green, blue, red and white.
 The contest is judged by professional travelers, writers and photographers and runs until the 29th of August, after which the winners walk off with iPads or a £2000 cash prize.
 That last bit was all I needed to be convinced.
-As I've always been drawn in by colorful subjects, I decided to put together five of my own colorful shots and have a go...
+As I've always been drawn to colorful subjects, I put together five of my own to have a go...

 Yellow: Soccer Silhouettes (Vientiane, Laos)

 Lao boys kick up dust on the banks of the Mekong in Vientiane.
 I spent a couple days couchsurfing in the capital, where my host lived in a poor suburb just a short walk from this field.
 Every afternoon several games started up on this same dusty field, and after smiling and and motioning their approval to take photos, they barely noticed me on the sidelines.
 Full post.

 Boys launch themselves into the pools of the Mughal-built Fatehpur Sikhri, just an hour's bus ride from Agra.
 These pools were once reserved for royalty, but green as they've become with algae, they now serve local boys as an ideal place to cool off in the Indian summer.
 Dripping wet, these boys enjoyed seeing their photos on my camera, which I struggled to keep dry.

 A typical street cafe is set in front of an old, crumbling wall in Islamic Cairo.
 I wandered the narrows alleys from the Khan al-Khalili to the Citadel many times, each time proving a unique experience.
 There are thousands of hidden gems within this part of Cairo, and upon running into this tiny cafe I felt I'd found one.
 Full post.

 White: Afar Cattle Drive